-- Langmoor School has developed a policy for 'Supporting Pupils at School with Medical Conditions' including the administration of medication.
-In consultation with parents an agreement about the administration of medications is drawn up and staff with permission will administer medicines at certain points in the day.
-These are stored in a locked fridge in the finance office. - There is a pastoral slot at every staff meeting where concerns over any pupil can be shared with staff to heighten awareness and develop a whole school approach to meet needs. - The school has a clear behaviour policy which is followed across the school for consistency.
-The pupils are aware of the reward systems in school but also of the sanctions. - Pupil attitude surveys outcomes are that pupils are positive about their learning and enjoy coming to school. - Where there are pupils with very specific difficulties in relation to Social, Emotional and Mental Health Needs, staff training is given to heighten staff awareness and develop strategies to meet those needs as a whole school approach. - The school has a 'Nurture' base/quiet room where pupils can go, supported by staff, for some time out or to share and prepare them for learning before returning to class. - Langmoor liaises with external agencies such as Social Care and the Psychology services to access training to support individual needs. - The school has two access points both of which are securely gated and monitored by security cameras.
+Langmoor School has developed a policy for 'Supporting Pupils at School with Medical Conditions' including the administration of medication.
+In consultation with parents an agreement about the administration of medications is drawn up and staff, with permission, will administer medicines at certain points in the day.
+These are stored in a locked fridge in the staff room.

+There is a pastoral slot at every staff meeting where concerns over any pupil can be shared with staff to heighten awareness and develop a whole school approach to meet needs.

+The school has a clear behaviour policy which is followed across the school for consistency.
+The pupils are aware of the reward systems in school but also of the sanctions.

+Pupil attitude survey outcomes are that pupils are positive about their learning and enjoy coming to school.

+Where there are pupils with very specific difficulties in relation to Social, Emotional and Mental Health Needs, staff training is given to heighten staff awareness and develop strategies to meet those needs as a whole school approach.

+The school has an ELSA room where pupils can go, supported by staff, for some time out or to share and prepare them for learning before returning to class.

+Langmoor liaises with external agencies such as Social Care, The Autism Outreach Service and the Psychology services to access training to support individual needs.

+The school has two access points both of which are securely gated and monitored by security cameras.
 All entrances to the school are protected by security locks and visitors need to request access via an intercom system.
-All visitors are required to sign in and are provided a visitors badge via our electronic check in system. - At Langmoor Primary School we encourage pupils to contribute individually to determining the direction of their learning by recognising their own strengths and weaknesses and where appropriate to take an active part in setting and monitoring their own targets. - Pupils with SEND are given roles and responsibilities to encourage them to be confident and develop self-esteem.
+All visitors are required to sign in and are provided a visitors badge via our electronic check in system.

+At Langmoor Primary School we encourage pupils to contribute individually to determining the direction of their learning by recognising their own strengths and weaknesses and where appropriate to take an active part in setting and monitoring their own targets.

-The name and contact details of SEN co-ordinator of SEND
+Pupils with SEND are given roles and responsibilities to encourage them to be confident and develop self-esteem.